-4.1.3.
-Using Decision Tree
+4.1.3 Using Decision Tree

 Decision Tree is a popular Supervised learning technique for solving classification and regression problems.
 It is a graphical representation of possible solutions to a problem/decision based on given conditions.
 The tree structure is composed of decision nodes, which represent features, and leaf nodes, which represent outcomes.
 Decision trees employ a top-down approach to reach a final decision and ask questions at each node.
 The CART algorithm is used to build a decision tree by selecting the best attribute for each node.